iivanoo/covid-apps-observer/data/data_uk/reports/resources/gov.scot.covidtracker___1.1.1/report.md

 <p align="center">
 <img src="2_star_reviews_wordcloud.png" alt="gov.scot.covidtracker 2 reviews"/>
 </p>

+> I had a message via the app once but when I clicked on it, it disappeared.theres nothing in app about using QR code...or how.<br> :date: __2021-01-17 09:03:08__

 > Known not to work as positive testing patients do not put in their results<br> :date: __2021-01-16 11:16:29__